One Rail Australia

 One Rail Australia was an Australian rail freight operator company.
-Founded by Genesee & Wyoming in 1997 as Australian Southern Railroad, and later renamed Genesee & Wyoming Australia, it was renamed One Rail Australia in February 2020 after the company sold its remaining shareholding.
+Founded by a United States short line railroad holding company, Genesee & Wyoming Inc, in 1997 as Australian Southern Railroad, and successively renamed Australian Railroad Group and Genesee & Wyoming Australia, it was renamed One Rail Australia in February 2020 after the American company sold its remaining shareholding.
 In July 2022, assets from the South Australian, Northern Territory and interstate operations of the company were sold to rail operator company Aurizon Holdings Limited.
 The remaining assets, relating to coal haulage in New South Wales and Queensland, were sold in February 2023 to Magnetic Rail Group.

 Corporate history

-Genesee & Wyoming was one of several US regional railroad companies to take advantage of the privatisation of Australian rail freight operations in the 1990s.
-In 1997 Genesee & Wyoming Australia acquired the South Australian rail freight assets of Australian National from the Australian federal government, which included a 50-year lease on the South Australian network from the state government.
+Genesee & Wyoming Inc was one of several US regional railroad companies to take advantage of the privatisation of Australian rail freight operations in the 1990s.
+In 1997 its Australian subsidiary (named Australian Southern Railroad at the time) acquired the South Australian rail freight assets of Australian National from the Australian federal government, which included a 50-year lease on the South Australian network from the state government.
 Operations commenced in November 1997 under the Australian Southern Railroad brand.

 In 2000, Australian Railroad Group, a 50–50 joint venture between Genesee & Wyoming and Wesfarmers, took over the Westrail freight business in Western Australia and branded it as Australian Western Railroad.
 As part of the joint venture agreement, ownership of Australian Southern Railroad passed to the Australian Railroad Group.
-In 2002, both Australian Southern Railroad and Australian Western Railroad were brought together as the Australian Railroad Group.
+In 2002, Australian Southern Railroad, Australian Western Railroad and Australian National Railways were brought together as the Australian Railroad Group.

 In 2006, Australian Railroad Group sold its Western Australian operations to Queensland Rail and WestNet Rail.
-Simultaneously, Wesfarmers sold its 50% interest in the remainder of Australian Railroad Group to Genesee & Wyoming, and the business was rebranded Genesee & Wyoming Australia (GWA).
+Simultaneously, Wesfarmers sold its 50% interest in the remainder of Australian Railroad Group to Genesee & Wyoming Inc, and the business was rebranded Genesee & Wyoming Australia (GWA).